-- (a) Normal maintenance and repair activities for existing structures or developments which cause only minimal adverse environmental impact; - (b) Normal maintenance and repair of: existing ri•hts of way; underground utility lines, including water, sewer, power and telephone; minor oppurtenant structures to such; pad mounted transformers and sewer pump stations, provided that normal maintenance and repair shall not include the extension or expansion of existing lines, structures or rights of way; - (c) Temporary pala pala construction for fundraisin, carnival or ultural activities; - (d) Construction of picnic shelters pala palas), picnic tables and or barbeque pits; - (e) Construction of non-concrete volle ball or tennis courts; - (f) Temporary photographic activities (such as advertising sets) which are demonstrated by the applicant to have an insignificant impact on coastal resources;
+- (a) Normal maintenance and repair activities for existing structures or developments which cause only minimal adverse environmental impact; - (b) Normal maintenance and repair of: existing rights of way; underground utility lines, including water, sewer, power and telephone; minor appurtenant structures to such; pad mounted transformers and sewer pump stations, provided that normal maintenance and repair shall not include the extension or expansion of existing lines, structures or rights of way; - (c) Temporary pala pala construction for fundraising, carnival or cultural activities; - (d) Construction of picnic shelters (pala palas), picnic tables and/or barbeque pits; - (e) Construction of non-concrete volleyball or tennis courts; - (f) Temporary photographic activities (such as advertising sets) which are demonstrated by the applicant to have an insignificant impact on coastal resources; - (g) Public landscaping and beautification projects; - (h) Memorial and monument projects covering ten (10) square meters or less; - (i) Security fencing which does not impede public access; - $\mbox{(j)}$ Placement of swimming, navigation or temporary or small boat mooring bouy;

-- Public landscaping and beautification rojects; - Memorial and monument projects covering ten (10 square meters or (h) less; - (i) Security fencing which does not impede public access; - (j) Pacement of swimming, navigation or temporary or small boat mooring bouy; - Sinele family residential expansion including sewer connections; (k) - (1) Archeological/scientific research, evaluated on a case-b/-case basis, and found by CRMO to cause no adverse environmental imeacts; - (m) A•ricultural activities; - (n) Debris incineration; - (o) Normal maintenance and repair of existing drainage channels; - (p) Strip clearing for survey sighting activities, except in Wetland APC; - (q) Construction of bus stop shelters; - (r) Construction of an accessory building incident to an existing acceptable activity in the Port and Industrial APC. - "Agrieved terson" means any applicant or intervenor whose position as advanced in the CRM Permit process is substantially adverse to the decision rendered. - Section 6.
-CRM PERMIT REQUIREMENT. - When CRM Action Re uired.
-Prior to the commencement of a proposed project wholly or partially within an APC, or which constitutes a Major Siting under Section 9(D) herein, or which has a direct and significant imeact on an APC the party responsible for initiating the proposed project shall obtain a CRM Permit. - Multi•le APC Permit.
-If a proposed project is to be located in more than one APC, CRM Permit standards and policies for each applicable APC shall be evaluated in a single CRM Permit decision. - Section 7.
-EXCEPTIONS TO CRM PERMIT REQUIREMENTS. - Excluded Federal Lands.
-Notwithstanding the language of Section 6, a CRM Permit shall not be required for proposed projects on federally excluded lands [federal lands the use of which is by law subject solely to the discretion of the Federal Government, its officers and agents, or lands leased or held in trust by the Federal Government] provided that all activities on subject to CRM program as specified in section 7 of PL 3-47, shall be consistent with these rules and regulations and applicable Federal and Commonwealth laws.
+- \k) Single family residential expansion including sewer connections; - (1) Archeological/scientific research, evaluated on a case-by-case basis, and found by CRMO to cause no adverse environmental impacts; - (m) Agricultural activities; - (n) Debris incineration; - (o) Normal maintenance and repair of existing drainage channels; - (p) Strip clearing for survey sighting activities, except in Wetland APC; - (q) Construction of bus stop shelters; - (r) Construction of an accessory building incident to an existing acceptable activity in the Port and Industrial APC. - YY.
+"Agrieved person" means any applicant or intervenor whose position as advanced in the CRM Permit process is substantially adverse to the decision rendered.

+Section 6.
+CRM PERMIT REQUIREMENT.

+- A. When CRM Action Resuired.
+Prior to the commencement of a proposed project wholly or partially within an APC, or which constitutes a Major Siting under Section 9(D) herein, or which has a direct and significant impact on an APC the party responsible for initiating the proposed project shall obtain a CRM Permit. - B. Multi•le APC Permit.
+If a proposed project is to be located in more than one APC, CRM Permit standards and policies for each applicable APC shall be evaluated in a single CRM Permit decision.

+Section 7.
+EXCEPTIONS TO CRM PERMIT REQUIREMENTS.

+A. Excluded Federal Lands.
+Notwithstanding the language of Section 6, a CRM Permit shall not be required for proposed projects on federally excluded lands provided that all activities on federally-excluded lands which have a direct and significant impact on areas subject to CRM program as specified in section 7 of PL 3-47, shall be consistent with these rules and regulations and applicable Federal and Commonwealth laws.